aevuri/pdsnd_github/README.md

 ### Date created
-Include the date you created this project.
+Include the date you created this project in mm/dd/yyyy.

 ### Project Title
 Replace the Project Title & author name